 We ask that you volunteer at least 16 hours per month.

 Through promotion, you can rise up through the Special Constabulary ranks.
 Each rank progression brings extra responsibility as with the regular service.

 Yes.
-Once you have completed your initial training course and are out performing duty, your continuous training will be delivered to ensure you are always up to date with current laws, legislation and procedural matters.
+Once you have completed your initial training and are out performing duty, your continuous professional training will be delivered to ensure you are always up to date with current laws, legislation and procedural matters.
 You will also be working towards Independent Patrol Status, with the help of a Development Portfolio (PACS).